Bangkok (

 กรุงเทพมหานคร) is the capital and the largest city in

-Thailand, located some 10 km to the south-east from
+Thailand situated some 10 km south-east of

-The most popular tourist attractions in Bangkok
+Must see attractions in Bangkok

 Wat Pho (ไทย. วัดโพธิ์), also known as Wat Phra Chetuphon วัดพระเชตุพน) or The Temple of the Reclining Buddha, is a Buddhist temple in Phra Nakhon district, Bangkok, Thailand, located in the Rattanakosin district directly adjacent to the Grand Palace.
 Its official full name is Wat Phra Chetuphon Vimolmangklararm Rajwaramahaviharn (Thai: วัดพระเชตุพนวิมลมังคลาราม ราชวรมหาวิหาร).